chartec1/fpvradar/README.md

 After the command runs, you should have a fpvradar directory with all the files inside.
 Make sure the file /home/pi/fpvradar/fpvradar.py exists.
 You can type "ls /home/pi/fpvradar/fpvradar.py"

-At this time you should probably go into the code using your favorite editor (type "nano /home/pi/fpvradar/fpvradar.py") and change the values for the different perimeter alarms along with the altitude at which you want to monitor (INNER_PERIMETER_ALARM_MILES, ALTITUDE_ALARM_FEET, etc...).
+At this time you should change the code to your liking.
+Type "nano /home/pi/fpvradar/fpvradar.py" and change the values for the different perimeter alarms along with the altitude at which you want to monitor (INNER_PERIMETER_ALARM_MILES, ALTITUDE_ALARM_FEET, etc...).
 If you want to play with the other options/settings, be sure to test them as I haven't done much testing other than the defaults.
 Once you finish editing, you can hit ctrl-x to exit and it will ask you if you want to save first.
 Just answer yes.

-9) Turn fpvradar into a service which automatically starts:
+9) Turn fpvradar into a service so it automatically starts when the pi is powered:

 /lib/systemd/system/fpvradar.service (move included fpvradar.service file to /lib/systemd/system)
 sudo systemctl daemon-reload